Ivana Damjanovic

 • "EU-UK investment regime after Brexit", presented at "EU trade policy and Brexit" conference, Brussels, 21 June 2022

-• "Investment and EU International Agreements", presented at Swedish Network for European Legal Studies conference "Investment Treaties and the EU Legal Order: Litigation, Modernisation and Sustainability", Lund University, 19-20 May 2022
+• “Investment and EU international agreements”, invited speaker at the Swedish Network for European Legal Studies Conference “Investment Treaties and the EU Legal Order: Litigation, Modernisation and Sustainability”, Lund University, 19-20 May 2022

-• "Advantages and drawbacks of ISDS: A legitimacy and the rule of law perspective" and "UNCITRAL reform of ISDS", presented at Jean Monnet International Symposium, Thammasat University, 4-5 April 2022
+• "Advantages and drawbacks of ISDS: A legitimacy and the rule of law perspective" and "UNCITRAL reform of ISDS", speaker at the Jean Monnet International Symposium “Towards Global Governance of Investment Law”, Thammasat University, 4-5 April 2022

 • “Climate Change and International Trade: The European Union’s Approach Through Carbon Border Adjustment Mechanism”, organiser and presenter, Australian National University, 16 September 2021